-During the informed consent process for an IF Study, the person obtaining the consent and the consent documentation should specifically address the following topics in appropriate lay language, to the extent applicable to the study, for all scans other than Excepted Scans.
+During the informed consent process for an IF Study that includes research-only scans, the person obtaining the consent and the consent documentation should specifically address the following topics in appropriate lay language, to the extent applicable to the study, for all scans other than Excepted Scans.
 The IRB provides sample consent language for the below items.

 - 1. That, although the study scans are being undertaken for research purposes only, an IF may be detected; - 2.
 An explanation of what an IF is; - 3.
 That the study scan will be reviewed by a radiologist; - 4.
-An explanation of what an IF of Clinical Significance is and that an IF of Clinical Significance will be disclosed to the subject promptly.
-The disclosure may be made by a medical professional rather than the PI if the PI is not a physician; - 5.
-That if the subject so desires, his/her physician will also be notified by the PI if an IF of
+An explanation of what an IF of Clinical Significance is and that an IF of Clinical Significance will be disclosed to the subject promptly.;